no-e-in/Simpleditor/README.md

 # Simpleditor
-A simple editor in Rebol3
+A simple editor in Rebol3 ( Atronix)